-Under the Affordable Care Act (ACA),1 you can get certain preventive health care services, covered at 100 percent, without any cost to you.
+Under the Affordable Care Act (ACA),\ most health plans provide coverage for certain preventive health care services at 100%, without any cost to you.
 Just obtain your preventive care from a health plan network provider.
 Diagnostic (non-preventive) services are also covered, but you may have to pay a copayment, coinsurance or deductible.
-Check your plan documents to make sure.

-Preventive care guidelines for children.2
+Preventive care guidelines for children\\